eqld/nlsh/README.md

 # (command output appears here)
 ```

+**Note on Command Execution:** `nlsh` executes commands using non-blocking I/O with the `select` module to read from stdout/stderr.
+This approach ensures compatibility with a wide range of commands, including those with pipes (`|`) and redirections.
+The non-blocking implementation prevents deadlocks that can occur with piped commands where one process might be waiting for input before producing output.
+While this works well for most commands, highly interactive commands (like those with progress bars or TUI applications) might not render perfectly.

 ### STDIN Processing Mode

 `nlsh` can also process input from STDIN and output results directly to STDOUT, making it perfect for use in pipelines: